JackDolbs/gear/README.md

 ### :bulb: Main capabilities

 Gear allows anyone to create and run any custom-logic dApp and is a go-to solution for the following types of applications:
-  - A **self-contained blockchain** network (and very fast).
-  - A standalone instance running microservices, middleware, open API and more
+  - **Run dApps** that support business logic of any project in the **decentralized Gear network** (very fast).
+Upload programs to the network and interact with them.
   - Being a **Polkadot parachain**, establish cross-chain communications between other blockchains.
 Allow anyone to run a dApp in the Polkadot network in a very **cost-less** manner.
   - Join Substrate-supported blockchains in any other platform outside Polkadot.
+  - A standalone instance running microservices, middleware, open API and more

   # 🧐 Why?